dragoon/tmd-primer/README.md

 ## List of notebooks
 * [RNN Basics](rnnprimer/RNN%20Basics.ipynb): Introduction to how data are generated.
 Showcases the advantages of an RNN model (GRU) over a Random Forest model on equal size samples.
-* Generating data samples of different sizes.
+* [RNN padding and masking](rnnprimer/RNN%20padding%20and%20masking.ipynb): Generating data samples of different sizes.
 Padding samples in RNN model.
 * Generating data samples with different class proportions.
 Weights in the RNN model.